Constituent Assembly of India: An Overview

 3. Sovereign:

-The Constituent Assembly was supposed to have the authority to make decisions without external interference.
+The Constituent Assembly was supposed to make decisions without external interference.

 4. Transparent: